frankhereford/katamino/README.md

     * back to just running `npx next dev` or `npm start dev`
     * just need a `.env` file with your `DATABASE_URL` configured it in
 * 🤑 Cheap!
+  * Free tier is generous, pay-per-compute after that
 * 🐛 VSCode debugging